ibrahimkurban/M-IHS/README.md

 # Momentum Iterative Hessian Sketch (M-IHS)
 This repository includes the MATLAB implementation of the M-IHS variants.
 The details of the solvers can be found in the following manuscript:
   * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan.
-"Regularized M-IHS for Large Scale Linear System of Equations" SIAM Journal on    Matrix Analysis and Applications (On the way of submission)
+"Regularized M-IHS for Large Scale Linear System of Equations" SIAM Journal on    Matrix Analysis and Applications (submitted to the SIAM Journal on Scientific Computing)
   * Ozaslan, Ibrahim Kurban, Mert Pilanci, and Orhan Arikan.
 "Iterative Hessian Sketch with Momentum."
 ICASSP 2019-2019 IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP).
 IEEE, 2019.

 ## Sovlers that are included in the packets